Measure of a Man (Kevin Sharp album)

-Measure of a Man is the debut studio album by American country music artist Kevin Sharp.
+Measure of a Man is the debut studio album by American country music artist Kevin Sharp, released on September 24, 1996 by Asylum Records.
 The debut single, "Nobody Knows" went to number one on both the American and Canadian country charts.
-The next two singles, "She's Sure Taking It Well" and If You Love Somebody" both charted in the top ten while the last single, "There's Only You" failed to reach the top 40.
+The next two singles, "She's Sure Taking It Well" and "If You Love Somebody" both charted in the top ten while the last single, "There's Only You" failed to reach the top 40.
 The album has been certified gold by both the RIAA and CRIA.
 John Batdorf of the 1970s duo Batdorf & Rodney performs background vocals on this album.